Iterativanalytics/StartupsAI/replit.md

 ## Development

 The application runs on port 5000 with hot module reloading enabled.
-The backend serves the API endpoints while Vite handles the frontend development server.
+The backend Express server serves the API endpoints and uses Vite middleware to handle the frontend with HMR (Hot Module Reloading) support.

+### Running the Application

+1. The server starts automatically via the configured workflow
+2. Access the application at the webview URL (port 5000)
+3. The server logs show initialization progress and any errors

+### Configuration

+- **PORT**: 5000 (configured in .env)
+- **MongoDB**: Disabled by default (connection string commented out in .env)
+- **Vite**: Configured for Replit environment with HMR over WSS on port 443
+- **Backend API**: Proxied through `/api` routes

 ### Key Routes
 - `/` - Dashboard